Vikas Bhalla: Television career

-Bhalla has also parts in reality shows including the 2006 stunt reality show Fear Factor India on Sony Entertainment Television and the 2011 celebrity singing reality show Star Ya Rockstar on Zee TV.
+Bhalla appeared in reality shows including the 2006 stunt reality show Fear Factor India on Sony Entertainment Television and the 2011 celebrity singing reality show Star Ya Rockstar on Zee TV.

 In February 2011, Bhalla was approached to play the negative role in Zee TV's drama series Sanjog Se Bani Sangini, in which he portrayed the role of Ram Mathur, a bank manager who is married to Rudra's (played by Mohammad Iqbal Khan) sister to get revenge.

 In April 2012, Bhalla replaced Nandish Sandhu to play the protagonist in Film Farm productions's drama series Uttaran.
 He was cast as Yuvraj's father, Veer Singh Bundela.
 The show tells the story of two friends of different economic backgrounds, Tapasya (played by Rashami Desai) and Ichcha (played by Tina Dutta).
 Tapasya, a rich daughter of a wealthy Jogi Thakur (played by Ayub Khan) and Ichcha, a daughter of a maid.
 In spite of the vast difference in status, the little girls become best friends.

 In September 2013, Bhalla was roped to play an episodic role in 4 Lions Films production's crime thriller show Arjun, where he played the role of a Psychopath killer, who changes into different avatars to kill people.

 In October 2015, he entered Colors TV's game show Bigg Boss 9 as a contestant and was paired opposite Yuvika Chaudhary, but got evicted on 1 November 2015 in the 3rd week.

 Music career

 Debut and breakthrough

 Bhalla also pursued his career in singing.
 In 1995, he launched his first album entitled Awaara.
-Thereafter, in 1997, he launched an album named Dhuan, which has a song "Hai Dhuan", which received wide acceptance and gave him immense popularity.
+Thereafter, in 1997, he released his second album named Dhuan, which has a song "Hai Dhuan", which received wide acceptance and gave him immense popularity.
 In 2007, he gave his first playback voice for the song "Paagal Si Saari Leheren", from the movie Marigold.
 In September 2007, Bhalla launched his album titled Mehek Teri, which has seven songs.
 The album has launched under Frankfinn Music, produced by Jatin Sharma, with music composed by Sandeep-Surya and Vivek Bakshi.
 Bhalla came into prominence for being the playback voice for the super hit song "Po Po", featuring Salman Khan, Ajay Devgn and Sanjay Dutt, from the blockbuster 2012 movie Son Of Sardar.